refractionPOINT/lce_doc/docs/output-destinations.md

 * `region_name`: the region name of the bucket, it is recommended to set it, though not always required.
 * `endpoint_url`: optionally specify a custom endpoint URL, usually used with region_name to output to S3-compatible 3rd party services.
 * `dir`: the directory prefix
+* `is_no_sharding`: do not add a shard directory at the root of the files generated.

 Example:
 ```yaml